 In the years after the war Escher used to take walks after supper in the woods surrounding his house in Baarn.
-He spent many hours there, both to clear his head but also to fill it with new ideas for graphic work.
-From 1951 onwards he started to write them down in his diary.
-One of these notes from that year goes like this:
+He spent many hours there, to clear his head but also to fill it with new ideas for graphic work.
+From 1951 onwards he started to write his ideas down in his diary.
+One of these notes from that year reads the following:

 ‘Traces of car and bicycle tires, perspectively seen, diagonally; Sloping recess filled with water: puddle.
 In it, the moon is reflected.’